-Master of Engineering Leadership in Clean Energy Engineering (MEL in CEEN) is a program within the Faculty of Applied Science.
+Master of Engineering Leadership in Clean Energy Engineering (MEL in CEEN) is a degree within the Faculty of Applied Science.

 The objective of the Clean Energy Program is to provide students with advanced knowledge in various aspects of energy conversion, distribution, storage and management, including renewable energy technologies, energy distribution networks and energy policy.
 It is designed to educate and challenge students to critical thinking about topics related to energy conservation and efficiency, energy and environment, and social impact.
 The curriculum is based on innovative teaching strategies which include a key feature of organizing and promoting interaction between students and industrial partners through seminars, debates on advanced energy related topics, industrially sponsored projects and conferences.

 The Faculty of Applied Science administers the Master of Engineering Leadership program.
-Please visit the MEL website (apscpp.ubc.ca/program/clean-energy/) for further information and contact details.
+Please visit the MEL website (apscpp.ubc.ca/program/advanced-materials-manufacturing/) for further information and contact details.

 The minimum admission requirement for students with degrees from North American institutions is an average of 76% (UBC-equivalency), calculated from senior-level coursework.
 An applicant with an average slightly less than 76% may be admitted if they have achieved 80% or higher in at least 12 credits (UBC-equivalency) of senior-level coursework in the prospective area of study.